CameronCox123/terraform-directory/README.md

 # terraform-directory
 Repo for housing terraform deployment files
-When used this deploys a resource group with a random animal name
+When used this deploys a resource group with a random pet animal name